Solar Power Incentives

 Solar Power and the Federal Investment Tax Credit

 The Federal Investment Tax Credit, or ITC, was put in place to encourage the installation of solar power systems by residential and commercial property owners.
 The ITC offers a tax credit against the income tax liability for owners of solar powered properties but the incentive is scheduled to be phased out over the next few years.
 If you are considering solar power, you should act quickly to take full advantage of the ITC.
-Ross Solar can make you aware of the current status of the ITC; however, we also recommend that you consult your tax advisor for more details on how this credit could impact your taxes.
+Con Edison Solutions can make you aware of the current status of the ITC; however, we also recommend that you consult your tax advisor for more details on how this credit could impact your taxes.

 States also Offer Solar Power Incentives